API Documentation

 from microesb import microesb

-The microesb standard installation will include an empty esbconfig.py in the global Python dist-packages or in the active Python environment.
+The microesb default installation will include an empty esbconfig.py in the global Python dist-packages for working pytest tests.

 Warning

-If you do not provide an esbconfig.py in your project folder, the default installation file will be used.
+If you do not provide an esbconfig.py in your project folder, the default installation file will be imported.

 The following esbconfig.py tells the microesb importer to use the file service_classes.py and import implementation classes Class1, Class2, and Class3 into the global namespace.
 These classes will then be usable by ClassMapper and ServiceMapper during internal processing.